turgu1/ESP32-Sensing-Device/README.md

 - The linear 3.3v regulator capacitors may have to be different than the one selected.
 In particular, on the output side, to get a better transient response, a 22uF tantalum may replace the one indicated (per the AMS1117 spec sheet).

 - Using batteries to power the device: depending on the processor speed and the networking requirements at startup (WiFi, BT, BLE), the AA batteries may not be able to supply the required startup current (100 to 500 mA).
-Many options are possible: use larger batteries, lithium instead of alkaline, add some capacitors (tantalum or other) at C4/C5 locations.
+Many options are possible: use larger batteries, lithium instead of alkaline, and add some capacitors (tantalum or other) at C4/C5 locations.

 ## Bill of Material (BOM)